 - (a) Owners/operators must ensure that releases due to spilling or overfilling do not occur.
-The owner/operator must ensure that the volume available in the tank is greater than the volume of product to be transferred to the tank before the transfer is made and that the transfer operation is monitored constantly to prevent overfilling and spilling. - (b) The owner/operator must report, investigate, and clean up any spills and overfills in accordance with Articles 4 and 5. - (c) Owners/operators must maintain spill and overfill equipment according to Section 2-2-1(c).
+The owner/operator must ensure that the volume available in the tank is greater than the volume of product to be transferred to the tank before the transfer is made and that the transfer operation is monitored constantly to prevent overfilling and spilling. - (b) The owner/operator must report, investigate, and clean up any spills and overfills in accordance with Articles 4 and 5. - (c) Owners/operators must maintain spill and overfill equipment according to Section 2-2-1(c). - (d) Deliveries into all USTs shall be made through a drop tube that extends to within six inches of the tank bottom.

 [Note: The transfer procedures described in National Fire Protection Association Publication 385 may be used to comply with this section.
-Further guidance on spill and overfill prevention appears in American Petroleum Institute Publication 1621, "Recommended Practice for Bulk Liquid Stock Control at Retail Outlets," and National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code."]
+Further guidance on spill and overfill prevention appears in American Petroleum Institute Recommended Practice 1621, Bulk Liquid Stock Control at Retail Outlets, and National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code."